Zalexanninev15/VBoxTabs-Manager/README.md

 - VirtualBox 7.0 or higher (It also works with earlier versions 5 and 6)
 - No dependencies required for the standalone build (see below for running from source)

-## Roadmap (I will be very glad of your help)

-- [x] Linux support.
-- [x] View some information about running virtual machines.
-The information will be collected directly from the VirtualBox console implementation, most likely it will be.
-- [ ] Support for multiple windows in one tab with different layout.
-- [x] A tool for selecting any window (not even related to VirtualBox, any at all) and adding it as a tab. [v2.0-alpha]
-- [ ] Viewing a preview of the selected window when hovering over the tab.

 ## Installation and Usage

 ### 1. Using the Release (Recommended)